drshahizan/special-topic-data-engineering/assignment/data-integration/submission/StaticIP/Report.md

 <br>

 ### 9. Create Link Service
+In this step, you create a link service in Azure Data Factory.
+A link service represents a connection to an external data store.
+It defines the properties and credentials required to establish a connection to the data source.
+Link services are used to establish connectivity with various data sources and allow data integration pipelines to access and interact with those data sources.

 <img width="960" alt="image" src="https://github.com/drshahizan/special-topic-data-engineering/blob/main/assignment/data-integration/submission/StaticIP/Images/link%20service.jpg">

 <br>

 ### 10. Create Dataset

 <img width="960" alt="image" src="https://github.com/drshahizan/special-topic-data-engineering/blob/main/assignment/data-integration/submission/StaticIP/Images/create%20dataset.jpg">

 <br>